Fenix HT18 Flashlight Review

 A suitable cable is included; USB to USB-C. I don’t know about power delivery with USB-C to USB-C (my tester is still dead).

 Here’s a chargetime.
 It’s consistent (depending on how long you took the cell).
-In the case where the cell was at 2.82V after the High run, there’s a sort of a “soft start” on charging.
-That’s probably very good for the cell, but as you can see (test 2) it does lengthen the charge time.
+In the case where the cell was at 2.82V after the High run, there’s a sort of “soft start” on charging.
+That’s probably very good for the cell, but as you can see (test 2), it does lengthen the charge time.

 Modes and Currents